garciart/network-automation/README.md

 1. Accessed the device through Telnet.
 2. Entered Privileged EXEC Mode
-3. Formated the device's flash memory.
+3. Formatted the device's flash memory.
 4. Closed the connection.

 Like I stated earlier, this is easy to do for one device, but not for one hundred.
 Let us put these steps into a simple python script.